nwon24/nlp/nlp.md

 This week was about using pretrained word embeddings.

+## Word2Vec

 One method of generating word embeddings is Word2Vec.
 This is a simple 2-layer neural network, with the input being sparse one-hot encoded arrays (or perhaps indices) and the output being either a target word or its context.
 The two main ways in which the embeddings are developed are called Continuous Bag-of-Words (CBOW) and Skipgram.
 The former predicts a target word based on the surrounding sentence as input, whereas the latter predicts the context based on the target word.
 The weights of this network are the word embeddings.
+The 'window' in the training method is the number of words on either side of the target/input word to be taken as context with either the CBOW or the Skipgram method.

 I grabbed Google's massive pretrained Word2Vec embeddings and loaded them into my LSTM model using `nn.Embedding.from_pretrained`.
 I also collected validation